• Skip to primary navigation

 🤔 What Is a Jamaican Rum Cake?

-A Jamaican Rum Cake is a holiday cake that is simply called fruit cake or Christmas cake in Jamaica.
-There are, of course, other rum cakes that are Caribbean or Jamaican style (or inspired).
+A Jamaican Rum Cake is a holiday cake that is called a fruit cake, black cake, or Christmas cake in Jamaica.
+There are, of course, other rum cakes that are Caribbean or Jamaican style (or inspired) such as this recipe here.

 These cakes are very similar to the British Christmas Cake!
 Jamaica was a crown colony of England, and they adapted the traditional Christmas cake to make this fabulous tropical variation!